netbrick/jenv/README.md

 After you enter this directory, jenv will setup environment automatically.
 Now You can use jenvrc to setup Java environment for each of your individual projects.
-You can use jenv init to generate jenvrc file.
+You can use jenv init to generate .jenvrc file.

     $ jenv init